joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/06/28/sports/football/gerry-philbin-dead.html

 **How Paulinho turned supersub to fire Palmeiras into Club World Cup quarter-finals**\
-`The big talking points from the first of the FIFA Cub World Cup round of 16 matches`\
+`The big talking points from the first of the FIFA Club World Cup round of 16 matches`\
 https://nytimes.com/athletic/6453214/2025/06/28/palmeiras-botafogo-club-world-cup-analysis/

 **Kayla Thornton, with career-best night, shows she's right at home with Valkyries**\